3dim-computational-imaging/3dim-website/content/authors/aniket-dashpute/_index.md

   - Affiliated Students
 ---

-Aniket Dashpute is a PhD student in the Electrical Engineering Department at Northwestern University.
-His current research includes using Event Cameras for 3D shape measurement and applying Computational Imaging techniques to Thermal Imaging & Rendering.
-He is also interested in Neural Rendering and its applications to computational photography.
-Aniket completed his undergrad in EE at the Indian Institute of Technology Delhi (IIT D), India in 2018 where he was advised by Prof. Kedar Khare.
-He then worked in Samsung Research Institute Bangalore, India till 2020 in the Computer Graphics team responsible for rendering and visualising medical ultrasound data.
+Aniket Dashpute is a PhD student at Rice University in the Computational Imaging Lab.
+He is also an affiliated member of the 3DIM Lab at the University of Arizona and works closely with Prof. Florian Willomitzer.
+His research focuses on computational imaging techniques using exotic sensors like event sensors, thermal cameras, and metaoptics.
+He has worked in 3DIM on event-based fast 3D imaging of scenes containing both diffuse and specular surfaces and on material classification using thermal spread functions.
+His current research includes metaoptics and generative models for event-based representations.
+He completed his MS in Electrical Engineering from Northwestern University in 2022 and his B.Tech in Electrical Engineering from IIT Delhi in 2018.
+He worked at Samsung Healthcare from 2018 to 2020 in the Computer Graphics team.